-OCWEN FINANCIAL CORPORATION % NOTES DUE 2003
+OCWEN FINANCIAL CORPORATION 11 7/8% NOTES DUE 2003

-Ocwen Financial Corporation (the "Company") is offering hereby (the "Notes Offering") \$125 million principal amount of its % Notes due 2003 (the "Notes").
-Interest on the Notes will be payable semiannually on and of each year, commencing , 1997.
-On and after , 2001, the Notes will be redeemable at any time at the option of the Company, in whole or in part, at the redemption prices set forth herein.
-The Notes are not otherwise redeemable prior to , 2001, except that until , 2001, the Company may redeem, at its option, up to 35% of the original aggregate principal amount of the Notes at a redemption price equal to % of the principal amount thereof, plus accrued and unpaid interest to the redemption date, from the net proceeds of one or more private or public sales of Qualified Capital Stock (as defined herein) if at least 65% of the original aggregate principal amount of the Notes remains outstanding after such redemption.
+Ocwen Financial Corporation (the "Company") is offering hereby (the "Notes Offering") \$125 million principal amount of its 11 7/8% Notes due 2003 (the "Notes").
+Interest on the Notes will be payable semiannually on April 1 and October 1 of each year, commencing April 1, 1997.
+On and after October 1, 2001, the Notes will be redeemable at any time at the option of the Company, in whole or in part, at the redemption prices set forth herein.
+The Notes are not otherwise redeemable prior to October 1, 2001, except that until October 1, 1999, the Company may redeem, at its option, up to 35% of the original aggregate principal amount of the Notes at a redemption price equal to 111.875% of the principal amount of the Notes remains outstanding after such redemption.
 Upon the occurrence of a Change of Control Event (as defined herein), holders of the Notes will have the right to require the Company to repurchase their Notes, in whole or in part, at a purchase price equal to 101% of the aggregate principal amount thereof, plus accrued and unpaid interest, if any, to the repurchase date.
 See "Description of Notes."